kristiyantodorov/huffman/README.md

-# huffman
+# Huffman encoding
-Huffman frequency with table for FMI course (multithreading)
+Generation of frequency table used for Huffman encoding

+The application can take advantage of multithreaded approach for faster generation.